Sahara told to repay small investors $3.1 billion

 The Supreme Court, whose order reaffirmed an earlier ruling that the fundraising did not meet rules, ordered two unlisted Sahara group firms to refund money they had raised with the interest within three months.

-From 2008-11, they received 174 billion rupees through what is known as an optionally fully convertible debentures.
+From 2008-11, they received 174 billion rupees through what is known as an optionally fully convertible debenture.

 The markets regulator, the Securities Exchange Board of India, last year ordered the two Sahara firms to return investors their money after it found the fundraising process did not comply with regulations.
 An appellate tribunal subsequently upheld SEBI's order.